-Retaliation against any person who makes or is a witness in a sexual harassment complaint is prohibited and will result in appropriate discipline.
+It is a violation of this policy to engage in retaliation, as defined under federal and state laws and Procedure 3205P.1, including retaliation by a student against another student, and will result in appropriate discipline.
 The district will take appropriate actions to protect involved persons from retaliation.